openhab/openhab-docs/addons/transformations.md

 It allows transforming values using any of the available scripting languages in openHAB (JSR-223 or DSL).

 The script needs to be placed in the `$OPENHAB_CONF/transform` folder with an extension `.script` regardless of the actual script type.
-When referencing a transformation, the script type must be prepended to the filename (e.g. `dsl:stringlength` for the DSL version of `stringlength.script`).
+When referencing a transformation, the script type must be prepended to the filename (e.g. `dsl:stringlength.script` for the DSL version of `stringlength.script`).
 Please note that you cannot have transformations with the same name and different languages as the file-extension is always `script`.

 The input value is injected into the script context as a string variable `input`.